 Tri-State Winter Travel

-Before winter comes in earnest...it is highly recommended that you prepare your car or truck for winter travel.
+It is highly recommended that you prepare your car or truck for winter travel.
 At a minimum, consider adding these items to your vehicle during the winter months: Tow rope, Battery cables, First Aid kit, Flashlight, Extra batteries, Extra clothing or blanket, Windshield scraper and brush, Small shovel, Gloves and hat.

 If your travel will take you to a remote area where help may not arrive for awhile if you're stranded, consider adding: Tire chains, Tool kit, Sleeping bags, Candles, Water proof matches, High calorie packaged food for quick energy, and an empty can to melt snow for drinking.